streamyard/gha-new-relic-exporter/README.md

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

+## Testing

+- Ensure you have pytest installed, if not, run `pip install pytest`
+- From the root of the repository, run `pytest` to run the tests

 ## License

 Github Actions New Relic Exporter is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->Github Actions New Relic Exporter also use source code from third-party libraries.
+> Github Actions New Relic Exporter also use source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.